BlockScience/reflexer/README.md

 <p align="center"><img src="diagrams/laws_of_motion.png" alt="RAI laws of motion" width="80%"/></p>

 # Project Overview
 [Rai is a decentralized protocol that reacts to market forces to modify the value of a collateralized asset.](https://medium.com/reflexer-labs/stability-without-pegs-8c6a1cbc7fbd)  Rai allows anyone to leveralge crypto assets to issue a "reflex bond" that follows the price of its underlying collateral in a less volatile way.
+The stated goal is to stabilize the secondary market price for RAI debt, using the redemption price as a stabilizer.
+The benefits of such stabilization is a reduction in the volatility of the market price, thereby increasing predictability, while at the same time creating a flexible response instrument that can counteract or dampen unanticipated market shocks (such as liquidity cascades arising outside of the system).

+To achieve this goal, RL implemented a Proportional-Integral-Derivative (PID) controller, based upon a reference document approach for the [Maker DAI market that was never implemented](https://steemit.com/makerdao/@kennyrowe/digital-money-a-simulation-of-the-deflation-rate-adjustment-mechanism-of-the-dai-stablecoin).
+This controller (described in more detail in what follows) is the most commonly implemented real-world stability controller type in the world, and both its modeling structure and its parameter tuning are well-researched problems.

 # Goals